command-line-interface-pages/cli-pages/README.md

   - Define strict placeholder interpretation and type.
 Don't guess what some file with some extension is in example, know it's meaning directly from code.
 - Permit user to use their preferences:
-  - Don't use the most appropriate option's style from your opinion.
+  - Don't use the most appropriate option's style from others opinion.
 Let user chose what option's style is the best for them while switching between GNU-style long and short options.
 - Write in parsable format: